Gastric bypass surgery

 With such a small stomach to restrict food intake, the patient will feel full very quickly and eat less.
-So patients are required to eat smaller meals more frequently (which is just what we recommend elsewhere on this website, without turning to surgery, for everyone who is serious about lasting weight loss).
+So patients are required to eat smaller meals more frequently.

 The new, small stomach pouch is disconnected from the duodenum, which is the first part of the small intestine, and reconnected to the jejunum further down the small intestine.